It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Maiden Aunt: She never married or had children.

 - Making a Splash: She is a powerful waterbender, just like her mother.
+This also makes her the only non-airbender out of the three between her, Tenzin, and Bumi.

 - Mistaken for Servant: A female Air Acolyte mistakes her and Bumi for servants when they visit the Southern Air Temple along with Tenzin's family.